Makiko Esumi: Biography

 While a high school student, Esumi worked as a miko at Izumo-taisha.
 After graduating from high school, she signed with the Japan Tobacco Women's Volleyball team (now the JT Marvelous in the V.League).
 She was injured in 1989 while playing and decided to pursue a career in show business after watching actress and singer Miki Imai on television while recovering in the hospital.
 She then focused on a career as a fashion model.

 In 1995, Esumi made her acting debut as Yumiko in Maborosi, a film directed by Hirokazu Koreeda.
 Edward Guthmann of the San Francisco Chronicle gave her acting high praise, describing it as "extraordinary" and stating she played the role with "delicacy and physical grace".
 Esumi won the Rookie of the Year Award at both the 19th Annual Japan Academy Prize ceremonies and at the 38th Blue Ribbon Awards for her role in Maborosi.
 Esumi married photographer Rowland Kirishima in February 1996, though they divorced only nine months later.
-After her scandal in which she cheated on her husband while he was on a Business Trip.
-Her affair with a young Japanese actor was widely covered by the media.

 She is probably best known for her leading role as the rebellious office lady Tsuboi Chinatsu in the Shomuni series of TV dramas, the first of which aired on Fuji TV from April to July 1998.
 A second series aired from April to June 2000, with a third airing from July to September 2002.
 Several specials were also produced.
 Esumi made her singing debut on 26 April 2000 with the release of her One Way Drive single.
 The title song was used as the ending theme to the second Shomuni series, with the lyrics by Esumi and the music by guitarist Tomoyasu Hotei.